pmalhaire/making_a_comic/time_and_money.md

 ## Idea :

 The correct logical answer to a problem does not solve it all.
 Using logic always implies to reduce a problem scope.
-Where many of our today problems are more about a feeling small, or useless in the big world machine.
+Where many of our today problems are more about feeling small, or useless in the big world machine.
 Is there a mathematical scope for those who feel sad or useless.

 ## Synopsis :